-While we often think that people come to the Rainforest Inn for the exotic location, or the experience of nature, or just as an escape from ordinary life, we have to believe that one of the things our guests appreciate most about our Inn is our breakfast.
-After being lulled to sleep by the sound of rain and the coqui frogs, what could be better than a hot, fresh, healthy, and undeniably scrumptious meal waiting for you the next day, just footsteps from your door?
+We often think that people come to the Rainforest Inn for the exotic location, or the experience of nature, or just as an escape from ordinary life, but we have to believe that one of the things our guests appreciate most about our Inn is our breakfast.
+After being lulled to sleep by the sound of rain and the coqui frogs, what could be better than a hot, fresh, healthy, and undeniably scrumptious meal waiting for you just footsteps from your door?
 Whether you join us in the breezeway, or request one of our other breakfast services, we serve promptly at 9 AM so that you can get on your way exploring!

 We know that you only have so much time on the island, and while a part of you will probably just want to relax on the property, we would hope our daily vegetarian breakfasts will fill you up with the good stuff you’ll need for the day ahead, be it surfing at Luquillo beach, or tackling our semi-challenging Lost Machete hike.
-We offer one boutique breakfast item daily, but if your tastes are on a different wavelength, or if you have allergies, are vegan, gluten-free, or otherwise we’d be happy to afford you perhaps a less lavish, but still delicious, alternative.
+We offer one boutique breakfast item daily; but if your tastes are on a different wavelength, or if you have allergies, are vegan, gluten-free, or otherwise, we’d be happy to provide you perhaps a little-less lavish, but still delicious, alternative.
 We just ask that you let us know in advance.
 Also, if you need to leave the Inn early (before 9:30 AM when breakfast wraps up), please let us know.
 We will bring a healthy, though not “gourmet,” breakfast tray to your room the night before so that you have it when you need it in the morning.

 We will have many more examples of our recipes soon – but it is very hard to get René to part with some of her secret recipes.